justnonamenoname/lifeticle/readme.md

 The central part of the brain is either the reticular formation, the periaqueductal gray matter (where streams from other areas converge), or another adjacent region.
 Without the brain's electrical activity, a person feels nothing.
 Qualia cannot be explained or expressed through anything else, which means it is something fundamental.
-If the lifeticle does not exist, there is nothing on which to converge the signals of the holistically formed picture of the world (qualia of vision, eye images, and other sensory organs) can converge, creating a binding problem.
+If the lifeticle does not exist, there is nothing on which to converge the signals of the holistically formed picture of the world (qualia of vision and other sense organs) can converge, creating a binding problem.
 The lifeticle can be described as a particle capable of qualia - this is its property, fundamentally distinct from the rest of the world, and this is life: a living particle (life + particle - lifeticle, lt).

-To the question of whether there can be another life after death, the answer is: if after death there is nonexistence, then nonexistence already existed before birth.
+To the question of whether there can be another life after death - the answer is: if after death there is nonexistence, then nonexistence already existed before birth.
 The state of lifeticle's death before birth is no different from the state of death after.
-The lifeticle had already experienced a state of death prior to their birth, and yet they were born.
+The lifeticle already had experienced a state of death prior to their birth, and yet they were born.
 What prevents the particles from assembling again in another form or similarly?
 In nature, there is a phenomenon known as the cycle of carbon and other elements.
-The possibility of being born a first time implies the possibility of being born a second time.
+The possibility of being born a first time means the possibility of being born a second time.
 And full impossibility of being born a second time logically implies the impossibility of being born even once, if there is no mechanism to distinguish one unique occurrence from another.

 ---